Sevval42/contrast-enhancer/README.md

 # Contrast Enhancer
 Program that enhances contrast in images using decluttering.
-Written in C++ and glsl using Vulkan.
+Written in C++ and GLSL using the Vulkan API.

-### Prerequisites
+## Prerequisites
 - C++11 or later
 - Vulkan SDK (latest version recommended)
 - CMake (3.10+)